Pallab-dey05/California-Housing-Market-Analysis-Predictive-Insights-Using-SQL-and-Python/README.md

 * Generated **data-driven business intelligence insights** to support informed decision-making in **real estate market analysis and housing affordability evaluation**.

 * Leveraged analytics to highlight **location-based inequalities and market accessibility**, contributing to more transparent, balanced, and socially responsible housing strategies.

+# Dataset
+The data for this project is sourced from the Kaggle dataset.

+* Dataset Link: